10 Practical Tips For Managing RA Joint Pain

 Your doctor may also prescribe steroids (either orally or by injection into a particularly problematic joint) or recommend over-the-counter nonsteroidal anti-inflammatories (NSAIDs), like ibuprofen (Advil) or acetaminophen (Tylenol) to help deal with joint pain and inflammation.
 Stronger pain relievers, such as opioids, may sometimes be used for severe pain.

-You should also discuss the following pain management strategies with your doctor, to determine which ones are most appropriate for you.
+You should also discuss additional pain management strategies with your doctor, to determine which ones are most appropriate for you.

 2. Get Some Exercise